Supporting you at home.

 Our care team works with many insurance plans that want to provide their sickest patients with home-based palliative care.
 Private pay also available.
-Palliative care improves quality of life for patients and supports family caregivers.
+Supportive care improves quality of life for patients and supports family caregivers.
 It also reduces costs and frequency of emergency room visits.
 Call (602) 212-3000.

 This program is for people with late-stage serious disease who may be getting aggressive treatment and want home-based education and care.
 Our social worker comes to your home to connect you with community resources and help you navigate the complex healthcare system.
 We understand how difficult it is to manage chronic illness.
 There is no charge for this service.
 Call for an appointment: (602) 212-3000.

 Family caregivers often feel overwhelmed, anxious and isolated while they are caring for a person with dementia.
 They want to keep their loved one at home for as long as possible, but wonder how to make it all work.
-Support can be provided through the Palliative Care for Dementia program, which is funded through private payment from the patient/family and by grants.
+Support can be provided through our Supportive Care for Dementia program, which is funded through private payment from the patient/family and by grants.
 Call (602) 636-6363 or email DementiaCare@azphc.org.

 When getting to the doctor's office is a problem due to age, illness or mobility, we bring the doctor to you.
 Geriatric Solutions is now part of Hospice of the Valley.
 Physicians and nurse practitioners make house calls so you can stay in the comfort of your own home.
 Covered by most insurance plans.
 Call (602) 954-0444.